 The definition of owner’s equity is the residual equity that remains after deducting liabilities from the assets of a business.
-Owner’s equity represents the claims by the owners of a business to the capital available for distribution and is sometimes referred to as equity, net assets, net worth, owner’s capital or book value.
+Owner’s equity represents the claims by the owners and stockholders of a business to the capital available for distribution to the shareholders and is sometimes referred to as equity, net assets, net worth, owner’s capital or book value.

-Owner’s equity is basically the what would be left over after a business sold all of its assets and paid off all of its debts.
+Owner’s and stockholder’s equity are basically what would be left over after a business sold all of its assets and paid off all of its debts.

-Now that we know what is owner’s equity, how do we calculate it?
-The owner’s equity formula is simply: Owner’s Equity = Assets – Liabilities
+Now that we know what an owner’s equity account is, how do we calculate it?
+The owner’s equity formula or basic accounting equation is simply: Owner’s Equity = Assets – Liabilities

 The value of owner’s equity is not necessarily a reflection of the true value of the business as it is reported at the time of the transaction.
 Additionally, the sales price of a business will vary depending on the purchaser’s value of the company’s cash flows, intellectual property and many other factors.